Modeling $(\infty,1)$-categories with Segal spaces

 \subsection{Acknowledgments}

+We are grateful to João Candeias and to the referee for their careful reading of the paper and their useful comments.
 During the realization of this work, the first author was a member of the Collaborative Research Centre ``SFB 1085: Higher Invariants'' funded by the DFG.
 The second author was supported by the CNRS, under the program Projet Exploratoire de Premier Soutien ``Jeune chercheuse, jeune chercheur'' (PEPS JCJC).